newrelic/node-newrelic/cloud-tooling/azure-site-extension/Content/README.md

 If the New Relic agent has been installed successfully and logging has been enabled, the agent will append its logs to a file at `C:\home\site\wwwroot\newrelic_agent.log`.

+### Compatibility:

+For Node 18 on Win 32, full Code Level Metrics support (file path, line, column) is not available, and profiling will fall back to function name only.

 ## Configuration
 The New Relic Node agent is configured with the `newrelic.js` file, or via environment variables.
 [See our documentation for more detailed configuration](https://docs.newrelic.com/docs/apm/agents/nodejs-agent/installation-configuration/nodejs-agent-configuration/).